GChristensen/posts/_posts/2022-06-29-understand-functional-programming-in-20-minutes.md

 meaning of the bottomless crevasse of such magical words as functor, bifunctor, profunctor, applicative functor, invariant, contravariant, lens, Kleisli arrow, monad, and, save the Lord, comonad.
-All plumbing is usually checked for consistency with the corresponding algebraical laws of the entities mentioned above.
+All plumbing is usually checked for consistency with the corresponding algebraical laws mentioned above.
 Do the used functions commute?
 Does the identity law hold?
 There is even some [advanced
 literature](https://github.com/BartoszMilewski/Publications/blob/master/TheDaoOfFP/DaoFP.pdf)